 - You can sell your stocks and shares ISAs and transfer the cash, or effect a straightforward transfer of any cash ISAs you may have, should you so wish.

-- Our interest rates can be as high as 8%.
+- Our target rates are 3.67-8% p.a.
 That’s up to 8% of the sum you invested via easyMoney (depending on how much you invest) – simply for doing so.
 There’s no effort on your part, and you can see how things are going 24/7.

 - Interest is paid monthly.
 Draw funds down to your bank account, or re-invest, whatever works best for you.

 - There’s no fixed term.
 You can ask to withdraw your funds any time, although we can’t guarantee instant access.

 - You don’t have to think ultra-big: you can invest as little as £100 with us.

 - Did we mention that there’s no tax involved?
 It’s worth repeating: all your interest will be returned to you tax-free, depending on your tax status.